StrikingLoo/strikingloo.github.io/wiki/deep-learning-NLP.md

 Why?
 Because you can't learn to predict the future by seeing it.

-Solution: Train a LM by removing k=15% (they never change this) of words from each sentence and predicting them from bidirectional context.
+Solution: Train a LM by removing _k_=15% (a somewhat arbitrary value, but they never change this) of words from each sentence and predicting them from bidirectional context.

-Setting k is a trade-off: too much and you don't see context, too little and you train too slowly.
+Setting _k_ is a trade-off: too much and you don't see context, too little and you train too slowly.

 In a way, OpenAI's GPT used unidirectional transformers, and ELMo took advantage of bidirectionality with its pre-trained LM.